HoyLab-Rowan/pyRUQT/README.md

 interactions, and coupling (see Paper #2).
 Separate Hamiltonian and Overlap matrices for the extended molecule and repeating electrode blocks are used to construct the Green's functions.

-2. RUQT-Fortran: Metal wide band limit approximation with user provided Fermi level and coupling constants (Papers 1 & 3).
-Only 1 Hamiltonian and Overlap matrix is used to contruct the Green's Functions which are divided by program into the electrode and
+2. RUQT-Fortran Transport Engine: Metal wide band limit approximation with user provided Fermi level and coupling constants (Papers 1 & 3).
+Only 1
+Hamiltonian and Overlap matrix is used to contruct the Green's Functions which are divided by program into the electrode and extended molecule regions based on number of electrode atoms specificed by user.

 This software runs the standard Landuaer current, conductance, and zero-bias transmission calculations found in RUQT-Fortran/ASE and adds additional calculation types and features not found in either: